dirko/dirko.github.io/_posts/2017-04-10-Keras-policy-gradient-2.md

 This post describes how to set up a simple policy gradient network with Keras and pong.

-tl;dr - it works but easily gets stuck.
+tl;dr---it works but easily gets stuck.

 ## Pong with OpenAI gym

-I used [OpenAI's gym](https://gym.openai.com) to set up the experiment - it is amazingly easy to install and the interface is as easy as they come:
+I used [OpenAI's gym](https://gym.openai.com) to set up the experiment---it is amazingly easy to install and the interface is as easy as they come:

 ```python